HVoltBb/climate-change-01/README.md

 [Data policy](https://www.data.gov/privacy-policy#data_policy)

-Case study tagging data [NOAA Fisheries Inport site](https://www.fisheries.noaa.gov/inport/item/25121)/[Data.gov site](https://catalog.data.gov/dataset/cooperative-shark-mark-recapture-database-mrdbs/resource/5d9ceb5f-2864-4e75-91ca-2800b402f855?inner_span=True)
+Case study tagging data [Data.gov site](https://catalog.data.gov/dataset/cooperative-shark-mark-recapture-database-mrdbs/resource/5d9ceb5f-2864-4e75-91ca-2800b402f855?inner_span=True)

 [Climate indices](https://www.cpc.ncep.noaa.gov/products/precip/CWlink/pna/nao.shtml)

 Disclaimer: Neither of the datasets are maintained by me.
-Please go to the original source to obtain your own copy of the file.
+Please go to some official source (there are alternative data providers not listed here) to obtain your own copy of the file.
 Questions solely related to the dataset should be directed to the data maintainers found in the links above.
 However, if the links provided above are not working, let me know.
-The format of the current version of the data files might be different from my copy, and you may need to change some lines in the [preprocessing code](src/preprocess.R) to take that into account.
+The format of the current version of the data files will be different from my copy, and you may need to change some lines in the [preprocessing code](src/preprocess.R) to take that into account.

-My own copy of the data files will be conditionally provided through PM (latency: hours) or through an automatic email server by clicking [here](mailto:eidotog@gmail.com?subject=XxCLIMATE01xX&body=Do%20not%20modify%20the%20subject%20line.%20Not%20monitored.) (latency: secs).
+My own copy of the data files will be make available through an automatic email server by clicking [here](mailto:eidotog@gmail.com?subject=XxCLIMATE01xX&body=Do%20not%20modify%20the%20subject%20line.%20Not%20monitored.) (latency: secs).
 Note that I don't monitor these data requests.
-Once a request is fullfilled, the message will be permanantly removed from the server.
+Once a request is fullfilled, the message will be permanantly deleted from the server.
 No personal information will be collected by me.
-There is no guarantee on the quality and timeliness of the data once it is downloaded.
+There is no guarantee on the quality and timeliness of the data once it is delivered.

-Datasets of this section exist in the public domain.
-They are not covered by the license of this repository.
+Datasets of this section exist in the public domain AKA CC0.
+They are not covered by the license of this repository. __Warning__: some data providers will try to attach unfair conditions to your data usage.
+Do know your rights and do not fall into those traps and choose your data provider wisely.

 ### Example